Skip to main contentSkip to search

 What this means

-If your child's IEP includes educational assistant (EA) support, that support is part of the special education services the board is required to provide (Education Act, s.
+If your child's IEP includes educational assistant (EA) support, that support is part of the special education services the board must provide.
+The sources are the Education Act, s.
 170(1) para.
-7; O. Reg.
+7, and O. Reg.
 181/98, s.
-6(3)(b)).
-In practice, EA absences often go unfilled — the Auditor General found EAs were absent an average of 18% of school days in 2023/24, with roughly half to three-quarters of those absences unfilled at sampled boards.
-Support that exists on paper but not in the classroom is the gap to document: which days, what happened instead, and what it cost your child.
+6(3)(b).
+In practice, EA absences often go unfilled.
+The Auditor General found EAs were absent an average of 18% of school days in 2023/24.
+At sampled boards, 49% to 72% of those absences went unfilled.
+Document the gap between the IEP and the classroom: which days, what happened instead, and what it cost your child.

 What to do next